Skip to main content

 • Form I-693: Medical with Vaccination Supplement.
 Only a civil surgeon designated by USCIS to conduct medical examinations may complete Form I-693 and the vaccination supplement.
 To find a civil surgeon near you, you may visit the USCIS directory tool.

-Step 2: Organizing Your Application Packet
+Step 2: Organize Your Asylum Application Packet

 Organizing and assembling all the documents you need for an application is essential.

-For filling through USCIS lockbox locations:
+For filing through USCIS lockbox locations:

 The USCIS asks applicants NOT to use heavy-duty staples when compiling documents.
 Instead, use heavy clips or fasteners to hold the documents together.
 You may also use two-hole punching at the top of the document for easy placement.